 Many hours of paperwork, travel arrangements and volunteer effort later, Nelson was in Lexington, Ky for donated medical care.
 Three months of wound care, surgery (for a urinary problem), dental appointments have left Nelson much stronger and healthier.

 There are many COTA volunteers who have worked diligently to assist Nelson in his journey to health.
 For each stateside pediatric patient we bring to the United States for donated care, we estimate there are 8-10 adults who assist us by volunteering their professional skills.
-These people act as substitute family members for our stateside patients.
+These people act as

-F Foster Parents
+F: Foster Parents

 A: American Airlines